grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "How fast?"
 Hemi's curiosity was peaked now.

 Shakes grinned.
-"Faster than this tub."
+"Faster than this fuckin' tub."
 He said kicking the toe of his rubber boot against the hull of the _Prospect_.

 Percy frowned.
-"That's pretty impressive there, but have any of you got any ideas how this is going to help get my boat moving?
+"Welp, that's an impressive submersible hobby you got there, but have any of you got any ideas how this is going to help get my boat moving?
 You ain't carrying a load of diesel fuel are ya Mr. Shakes?"

-"Can't say as I am.
-And I can't say what I _am_ carrying, ceptin that I can't see how any of it could help you.
-Still, if I can do anything to help, I'm game.
-I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together I say."
+"Can't say I am.
+And I can't say what I _am_ carrying, ceptin' that I can't see how any of it could help you.
+Still, if I can do anything to assist, I'm game.
+I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together, I say."

 "We're not smugglers."
 Said Percy, her eye firmly locked on Shakes'.
 "We're independent logistics operators."

 "Ain't we all!"
 Said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
 I was thinking maybe you was the smart ones.
 From what I can see y'all are fuckin' fucked.
-Best I can say is I could run into where I'm headin' and send some friendly bigger boat back out for ya.
+Best I can say is I could run into my destination port and send some friendly bigger boat back out for ya.
 But that'll probably take a couple of days."

 ### they find out about the depot from Shakes

 "In a couple of days we'll either be sunk or in an Authority holding cell.
 There's gotta be a better option.
 Hemi?"

 "Well, nothing immediately comes to mind.
 But that's with limited information.
-If we have a new option, it will be aboard the _Gnat_, but to sort that out, I'll have to get in there and take a look at what resources you've got Shakes.
-I'm not sure how willing ya are to let me do that."
+If a new option has arisen, it will be aboard the _Gnat_.
+But to sort that out, I'll have to get in there and take a look at what resources you've got Shakes.
+I'm not sure how willing you are to let me do that."

-Shakes didn't say anything, but pulled on his cigarette and watched the exhaled smoke quickly pulled out over the water by the breeze.
+Shakes didn't say anything, but pulled on his cigarette and watched the exhaled smoke quickly sucked out over the water by the breeze.

 "Mind if we ask where yer headed Shakes?"
 Asked Percy

 "Ay, I was about to fuckin say anyway: there's a mid-sea depot about 100 miles from here.
-It's just over the line in the waters of a different Authority, somewhat more permissive, bit more friendly to commerce.
+It's just over the line in the waters of a different Authority.
+Somewhat more permissive folks; bit more friendly to commerce.
 That's why the Authority on this side of the line are such a bunch of aggressive motherfuckin' assholes though --- they don't want shit running through here to there.
 If you can get this tub of yers to the depot, you can definitely get fuel there, and probably some poorly executed and overpriced repairs as well."

 "Sounds like a goddamn Eden."
 Said Percy.
-"Look, we aren't the type to ask for help, and I hate imposin' on other fuckin' folks business, just as I don't want 'em imposing on mine.
+"Look, we aren't the type to ask for help, and I hate imposing on other folks business, just as I don't want 'em imposing on mine.
 But you can see we're more than a little desperate here.
 If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...though honestly at the moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
 Well I ain't been eating nothing but cold chow straight from the can for days now.
-A hot meal is a strong offer yer puttin on the fuckin' table there.
+A hot meal is a strong offer yer puttin' on the fuckin' table there.
 Alright.
 This big guy, and this big guy alone.
 And he don't look at nothing I don't want him to look at, and he don't get answers to no questions I don't want to answer.
-No pushin, right?"
+No pushin', right?"

 "No pushing."
 Said Hemi.

 "Right.
-Hang back a minute, let me go look around in there first, make sure all my pornography is put away."
+Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
+When I give you the signal, come across."

 Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats.
 He disappeared into the sail hatch of the _Gnat_.

 "Interesting character."
 Said Hemi.

-"Solo operators... nobody who is happy spending days or weeks at sea alone --- eating cold canned food no less --- ever totally has their head screwed on fucking right.
-Anyway, it doesn't fucking matter how pleasant a person he is.
+"Solo operators... nobody who is comfortable spending days or weeks at sea alone --- eating cold canned food, no less --- ever totally has their head screwed on fucking right.
+Anyway, it doesn't matter how pleasant a person he is.
 The question is, is there _anything_ you can do with that boat that's going to help us?"

 "I'm not entirely hopeful.
-It's not much of a craft, and is not likely to have much in the way of resources aboard."
+It's not much of a craft, and is not likely to have much in the way of resources aboard.
+Frankly, I'm surprised he isn't lost and dead in the water himself."

 "Find us something Hemi.
 And don't do anything to set off that tweaked motherfucker while you're over there though."